 In this photo taken Tuesday, Aug.
 27, 2013, Mary Beth Tinker, 61, holds up an old photograph of herself with her brother during an interview with the Associated Press in Washington.
 Tinker was just 13 when she spoke out against the Vietnam War by wearing a black armband to her Iowa school in 1965.
 When the school suspended her, she took her free speech case all the way to the U.S. Supreme Court and won.
 Her message: Students should take action on issues important to them.
 "It's better for our whole society when kids have a voice," she says.
-(AP Photo/Manuel Balce Ceneta, used with permission from The Associated Press.)
+(AP Photo/Manuel Balce Ceneta.)

 In Tinker v.
 Des Moines Independent Community School District, 393 U.S. 503 (1969), the Supreme Court ruled that public school officials cannot censor student expression unless they can reasonably forecast that the speech will substantially disrupt school activities or invade the rights of others.
 The decision firmly established that public school students possess First Amendments rights.
 Tinker remains the seminal decision on student speech.

 Students suspended for protesting the Vietnam War through black armbands

 In December 1965, a group of parents and students in Des Moines, Iowa, gathered to discuss ways to protest the Vietnam War and proclaim their support for a truce.
 One of the actions selected was for students to wear black armbands.
 School officials learned of the plan and quickly passed a policy prohibiting armbands.
 They continued, however, to allow students to wear political campaign buttons and Iron Crosses.
 Several students—including Christopher Eckhardt, John Tinker, and Mary Beth Tinker—wore the armbands to school and faced suspension.
 The armbands caused no real disruption of school activities.